NisalG/laravel-crud-api-be/README.md

         - Content Security Policy (CSP): Implement CSP: Use a content security policy to mitigate XSS attacks by defining which sources are allowed to load content on the webapplication.

 - **Middlewares**
     - Previously, new Laravel applications included nine middleware for tasks like authenticating requests, trimming input strings, and validating CSRF tokens.
 In Laravel 11, these middleware are now part of the framework itself, reducing the application's bulk.
-Customization of these middleware can be done through new methods in the framework, which can be invoked from your application's `bootstrap/app.php` file.
-There's no registering in `kernel.php` in Laravel 11 since that file is not available.
+Customization of these middleware can be done through new methods in the framework, which can be invoked from your application's `bootstrap/app.php` >> `withMiddleware()` >> `validateCsrfTokens()`.
+There's no registering in `src\app\Http\Kernel.php` in Laravel 11 since that file is not available.
     - Deafult (already available and non-custom middlewares).
-Can be invoked and configured in `bootstrap/app.php` >> `withMiddleware()`
+Can be invoked and configured in `bootstrap/app.php` >> `withMiddleware()` >> `validateCsrfTokens()`
         - Sanctum Auth Middleware:
             - `routes\api_v2.php` >> `middleware('auth:sanctum')` && `'middleware' => 'auth:sanctum'`
             - `\config\sanctum.php`